 For any student studying languages, and increasingly for any student being taught online, they’re likely to spend many hours every day with headphones attached to their ears.
 So it’s worth ensuring that all students, in school and at home, have the best possible headphones for learning.

-This blog post looks at some of the key factors to consider when buying headsets or headphones for your students and explains why the Sanako SLH-07 headset is the preferred choice for thousands of schools every year.
+This blog post looks at some of the key factors to consider when buying headsets or headphones for your schools and students and explains why the Sanako SLH-07 headset is the preferred choice for thousands of schools every year.

 What to look for when buying headphones for your students or for your computer classroom?

 Schools are a demanding and unforgiving environment for a wide range of computer accessories, particularly headsets.
 Unfortunately, headphone products that have been designed for consumer audiences tend to quickly break when faced with the day-to-day rigours of school life.

 It’s therefore important to select headphone products specifically developed for learners and for learning environments such as classrooms, computer labs, and language laboratories.
 This invariably means that factors such as quality, durability, reliability, comfort, and flexibility are vital when choosing which headset to buy for your school or university.

 No one lives or learns in a soundproof box, so it’s important that any background noise is minimized.
 A good headset should therefore enable your students to clearly hear every word from teachers, conversation partners, or from online lesson resources.
 Built-in microphones also ensure that students (and educators) can speak clearly and directly into their headset rather than shouting aimlessly at their laptop or external microphone.

 Noise-canceling headphones are therefore particularly useful, especially in classroom environments.
 And if many students are talking at the same time, a directional, flexible, noise-canceling microphone that eliminates unwanted background chatter is essential.